erowell/web3-learn/README.md

 **Contract ABI Specification** - The Contract Application Binary Interface (ABI) is the standard way to interact with contracts in the Ethereum ecosystem, both from outside the blockchain and for contract-to-contract interaction.
 Data is encoded according to its type, as described in this specification.
 The encoding is not self describing and thus requires a schema in order to decode.
 ABIs are artifacts from deploying to the blockchain.

 **Web3 Foundation** - Funds R&D teams building the foundation of the decentralized web.

-**Polkadot** - Company funded by Web3 Foundation and lead by Ethereum founder.
-Aims to enable a completely decentralized web where users are in control.

 ## Sources